sasarik/aws-practitioner-training/docs/training-progress/task3.md

 ### Task 3.1

--[x] Create a lambda function called `getProductsList` under the same Serverless config file (i.e. `serverless.yaml`) of Product Service which will be triggered by the HTTP GET method. -[x] The requested URL should be `/products`. -[x] The response from the lambda should be a _full_ array of products (mock data should be used - this mock data should be stored in Product Service). -[ ] This endpoint should be integrated with Frontend app for _PLP_ (Product List Page) representation.
+- [x] Create a lambda function called `getProductsList` under the same Serverless config file (i.e. `serverless.yaml`) of Product Service which will be triggered by the HTTP GET method.
+- [x] The requested URL should be `/products`.
+- [x] The response from the lambda should be a _full_ array of products (mock data should be used - this mock data should be stored in Product Service).
+- [x] This endpoint should be integrated with Frontend app for _PLP_ (Product List Page) representation.

 ### Task 3.2

--[ ] Create a lambda function called `getProductsById` under the same Serverless config file (i.e. `serverless.yaml`) of Product Service which will be triggered by the HTTP GET method. -[ ] The requested URL should be `/products/{productId}` (what `productId` is in your application is up to you - productName, UUID, etc.). -[ ] The response from the lambda should be 1 searched product from an array of products (mock data should be used - this mock data should be stored in Product Service). -[ ] This endpoint is not needed to be integrated with Frontend right now.
+- [ ] Create a lambda function called `getProductsById` under the same Serverless config file (i.e. `serverless.yaml`) of Product Service which will be triggered by the HTTP GET method.
+- [ ] The requested URL should be `/products/{productId}` (what `productId` is in your application is up to you - productName, UUID, etc.).
+- [ ] The response from the lambda should be 1 searched product from an array of products (mock data should be used - this mock data should be stored in Product Service).
+- [ ] This endpoint is not needed to be integrated with Frontend right now.

 ### Task 3.3